 You will need to report to the reception desk in the main x-ray department, which is adjacent to the Emergency Department.

 From there you will be directed to the nuclear medicine department.

-During your morning appointment you will be given an injection into your arm.
+During your morning appointment you will be given two tablets to swallow to protect your thyroid gland from the radioactive injection; then you will be given an injection into your arm an hour after.

 After the injection you will be free to leave the department.
 You may eat and drink as normal.
-Drinking extra fluid will help improve image quality.